JonathanWilbur/mueller-report/volume1.md

 asked Duma whether she recommended that Graff "send a formal note to the Deputy Prime minister" declining his invitation; Duma replied that a formal note would be "great."
 379

-It does not appear that Graff prepared that note immediately. according to written answers from president Trump, 380 Graff received an email from Deputy Prime minister Prikhodko on March 17, 2016, again inviting Trump to participate in the 2016 Forum in St. Petersburg.
+It does not appear that Graff prepared that note immediately.
+According to written answers from president Trump, 380 Graff received an email from Deputy Prime minister Prikhodko on March 17, 2016, again inviting Trump to participate in the 2016 Forum in St. Petersburg.
 381 Two weeks later, on March 31, 2016, Graff prepared for Trump's signature a two-paragraph letter